The year was 2005. I was standing in bright winter sunshine. My dreams were coming true, but I was scared out of my

 Fortunately, my technical mentors at IBM were the best in the business.
 One’s still a hero of mine.
 Because of him, I became good at my job.
 His advice reached beyond just work.
 During a visit to their farm, his wife—a writer and editor—encouraged me to continue dabbling with words.
 I accidentally took that advice.
 Thank you, Mr. and Mrs. Stanback.

 But as I learned later, being a doer in a company of talkers isn’t necessarily a good thing.
 The reward for proving yourself competent was often more meetings, more questions, more projects.
 The talkers scheduled full days of conference calls.
-They sent emails by the hundred; it’s all they knew how to do.
+They sent emails by the hundreds; it’s all they knew how to do.
 That didn’t leave much time for us doers to do anything.

 A lot of the stuff I bought was supposed to boost my health and happiness, two things I was trading for money in the first place!